karlwiberg/purescript-book/text/chapter3.md

 In the second case, the PureScript compiler will try to parse _two_ declarations, one for each line.

 Generally, any declarations defined in the same block should be indented at the same level.
-For example, in PSCi, declarations in a let statement must be indented equally.
+For example, in PSCi, declarations must be indented equally.
 This is valid:

 ```text
 > :paste